BizzyOPS/RCLTD.IE/replit.md

 ## Recent Changes

+**September 16, 2025**
+- **Particle Animation Removal**: Completely removed flying particle animations from all pages for a more professional, business-focused appearance suitable for enterprise deployment

 **September 14, 2025**
 - **Professional Background Redesign**: Removed unprofessional circuit board traces ("black lines") above main heading and replaced with clean professional gradient background featuring Black → Dark Blue → Navy Blue → Grey → White color blending for enhanced visual appeal
 - **Mobile Navigation Fix**: Resolved navigation menu glitching and scrollability issues by disabling all animation effects on navigation elements and implementing 80vh height with smooth touch scrolling for access to all pages